ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Summary

-• Do not dismiss the Renegade based on initial impressions of slow fire rate—this improves dramatically through upgrades
+• Don't dismiss the Renegade based on initial impressions of slow fire rate.
+This improves through upgrades

-• Upgrade to at least Level 3 to access meaningful fire rate improvements; Level 4 is optimal
+• Upgrade to at least Level 3 to access meaningful fire rate improvements; Level 4 is best

-• Stable Stock 3 is essential for accurate follow-up shots; this single attachment creates the largest performance improvement
+• Stable Stock 3 is crucial for accurate follow-up shots; this single attachment creates the largest performance improvement

-• Compensator 3 is the optimal muzzle attachment based on testing data; Muzzle Brake 3 is acceptable based on personal preference
+• Compensator 3 is the best muzzle attachment based on testing data; Muzzle Brake 3 is acceptable based on personal preference

-• Respect the weapon's intended range of 50-100 meters; do not attempt CQC engagements
+• Respect the weapon's intended range of 50-100 meters; don't attempt CQC engagements

 • The budget build remains viable for resource-conscious players, though Stable Stock 3 should be prioritized if possible

-The Renegade stands as one of the most well-designed weapons in ARC Raiders for players seeking a balance of accessibility, effectiveness, and skill expression.
-For those willing to invest in its upgrade path and learn its deliberate playstyle, it delivers performance rivaling much rarer weapons while remaining economically sustainable for regular use.
+The Renegade stands as one of the best-designed weapons in ARC Raiders for players seeking a balance of accessibility, effectiveness, and skill expression.
+For those willing to invest in its upgrade path and learn its deliberate playstyle, it delivers performance rivaling much rarer weapons while staying economically sustainable for regular use.

 ARC Raiders Boost Icon